-Were you at the Truman Brewery last month for their latest Mindful Drinking Festival?
-This fifth event, produced as usual by Club Soda (Laura Willoughby and Jussi Tolvi), saw a whopping ten thousand attendees fill its rooms over one weekend.
+Were you at the Truman Brewery for their last Mindful Drinking Festival?
+This event, produced as usual by Club Soda (Laura Willoughby and Jussi Tolvi), saw a whopping ten thousand attendees fill its rooms over one weekend.

 It was, we concluded, a powerfully good-natured crowd of punters, stall-holders and motivational speaker types.
 So, after much tasting and experimenting (read the broader results here) we grabbed Laura for a chat to find out what motivates her.